 Risk of injury can be increased following a period of inactivity commonly seen in the winter months so here are 5 tips for returning to training safely as the weather warms up.

-Start slow: Don't be tempted to suddenly increase activity over a short period of time.
-Rapid increase of load to the tissues can create stress and lead to excessive fatigue and potential damage.
+1. Start slow: Don’t be tempted to suddenly increase activity over a short period of time.
+The rapid increase of load to the tissues can create stress and lead to excessive fatigue and potential damage.
 Ease into activity and work at slowly increasing the weight, time, intensity or number of sessions that you are training.

-Strength training: Adding strength training into your training schedule helps to increase tissue tolerance and endurance through loading.
+2. Strength training: Adding strength training into your training schedule helps to increase tissue tolerance and endurance through loading.
 Strength training doesn’t just mean lifting weights.
-Using loaded body weight exercises eg squats, lunges and resistance band exercises is an effective way to strengthen your muscles.
-In recent studies strength exercises have shown a tendency toward reducing injury rates.
+Using loaded bodyweight exercises eg squats, lunges and resistance band exercises is an effective way to strengthen your muscles.
+In recent studies, strength exercises have shown a tendency toward reducing injury rates.
 It was shown to reduce sporting injuries to less than 1/3 and overuse injuries were almost halved!

-Warm up and cool down: Warming up prepares the body for activity by increasing your heart rate and the circulation of blood and oxygen to muscles.
-Cooling down helps decrease heart rate slowly and drain waste build up in muscles.
+4. Warm-up and cool down: Warming up prepares the body for activity by increasing your heart rate and the circulation of blood and oxygen to muscles.
+Cooling down helps decrease heart rate slowly and drain waste build-up in muscles.
 Preparing properly and following simple routines can make a big difference in preventing post-exercise trauma to muscles and joints.
-It doesn't matter how intense or how long you exercise for – a good warm up and cool down is vital!
+It doesn’t matter how intense or how long you exercise for – a good warm-up and cool down is vital!

 If you are unsure of where to start with your training or need advice please seek help.
 We are here to guide you in the right direction and keep you injury free.